How to Sign Up for Adult Education: Quick Steps for Lifelong Learners

 Look for an “Apply” or “Enroll” button.

-Submit required documents like transcripts or ID.
+Don’t forget to submit required documents like transcripts or ID.

 Can I attend adult school for free, and if so, how?

-Many adult education programs are free of charge.
+You’ll be happy to know that many adult education programs are free of charge.

 These often include basic skills classes, English language courses, and high school equivalency programs.